1) Classic StoryMaker – A great introduction to Story Planet workshops!

 Target Audience: Grades 4 – 6.

 Time commitment: 3 hours.
 Full morning or afternoon session.

 This workshop inspires young people to imagine, write and illustrate a unique story.
 Working collaboratively with professional writers, artists and volunteers, students are creatively engaged in developing characters and settings to create an original story.
 The artist brings the story to life visually.
 At the crisis point of the story, each child writes and illustrates their own ending.
-Story Planet then creates a book so each child can take home their complete story.
+Story Planet then publishes a book of each child’s work for them to keep!

 2) CreatureMaker – Movement-based storytelling workshop for young students.